joseEnrique/fluvialgen/README.md

   - `X` = DataFrame with [x2,x3,x3,x4]
   - `y` = Series with [y2,y3,y3,y4]

-### PastForecastBatcher
+### PastForecastBatcher & CSVPastForecastBatcher
-For each instance, PastForecastBatcher returns:
+For each instance, both PastForecastBatcher and CSVPastForecastBatcher return:
 - `X_past`: DataFrame with past feature data
 - `y_forecast`: Single value representing the target at the forecast position